jylertones/reviewblade/README.md

 ## Developing

 This project uses `pnpm` and SvelteKit.
-To get up and running with a development server, you will first need to put a GitHub API token in the `creds.ts` file.
+To get up and running with a development server, you will first need to put a GitHub API token in the `.env` file under a variable titled `PUBLIC_GITHUB_API_TOKEN`.
 Without that, all pages will fail to retrieve data.

 ```bash
 pnpm install